ABilevich/RockPaperScissors/README.md

 It consists of a server that hosts a multiplayer Rock-Paper-Scissors game with elo based matchmaking.

+Fist of all, copy the ".env.example" file and rename it to ".env"

 To run the server:

 ```